Durham conveyancing FAQs

 Conveyancing fees are made up of 2 parts: legal fees and disbursements.

 Disbursements are the costs payable as part of a conveyancing transaction, incurred on behalf of a buyer or seller, for example Land Registry fees or searches.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our legal fees for buying or selling a house in Durham are fixed, - what we quote is exactly what you pay

 Calculate the conveyancing fees for your Durham home move